when should you replace your grow light bulbs

 Grow Light Maintenance Tips

-Here are a few grow light maintenance tips to keep your lights in the best state:
+Here are a few growing lamp maintenance tips to keep your lights in the best state:

 • Cleaning dust buildup that accumulates on your lighting system is a great way to maintain appropriate light output.